 More drops of alcohol mean larger circles.
 I did one or two drops for each circle.

 Isn’t this pretty?
-It reminds me of water coloring in 3rd grade.
+The sharpie pillow reminds me of water coloring in 3rd grade.

 I only just found your blog and was blown away by this cool idea, but I’m left wondering whether ‘Sharpie’ pens are alcohol ink, and if so, would this work with other alcohol pens like Copics?
 I’m just wondering, so as to save myself going out to buy a load of Sharpies when I already have Copics as I can’t wait to try this idea out, love the idea of doing it on summer T’s.